-The Bible is the basis of Mary Baker Eddy’s teachings and Science and Health with Key to the Scriptures is Eddy’s primary work and the definitive textbook on Christian Science.
-They are the best sources for a deeper understanding of Christian Science.
+The Bible is the basis of Mary Baker Eddy's teachings and Science and Health with Key to the Scriptures is Eddy's primary work that helps unlock the Scriptures.
+Together they constitute the best sources for a deeper understanding of Christian Science.

 Mary Baker Eddy provides a "brief exposition of the important points, or religious tenets, of Christian Science" (Science and Health: pp.496-497) in both Science and Health and the Church Manual (pp. 15-16).
 The tenets are as follows:

 1. As adherents of Truth, we take the inspired Word of the Bible as our sufficient guide to eternal Life.

 2. We acknowledge and adore one supreme and infinite God.
 We acknowledge His Son, one Christ; the Holy Ghost or divine Comforter; and man in God's image and likeness.

 3. We acknowledge God's forgiveness of sin in the destruction of sin and the spiritual understanding that casts out evil as unreal.
 But the belief in sin is punished so long as the belief lasts.

 4. We acknowledge Jesus' atonement as the evidence of divine, efficacious Love, unfolding man's unity with God through Christ Jesus the Way-shower; and we acknowledge that man is saved through Christ, through Truth, Life, and Love as demonstrated by the Galilean Prophet in healing the sick and overcoming sin and death.